nats-io/nats-architecture-and-design/adr/ADR-37.md

 In addition to providing termination `Nats-Pending-Messages` and `Nats-Pending-Bytes` headers, status messages indicate the termination of the pull.
-Statuses that are errors should be telegraphed to the user in language specific way.
+Statuses that are errors should be telegraphed to the user in a language-specific way.
 Telegraphing warnings is optional.

 Errors: